MerlinVR/UdonSharp/Tools/Docusaurus/docs/Migration.md

 **Symptoms**: Errors in your console which mention the above library.
 It might not be at the front of the sentence, but something like `System.TypeInitializationException: the type initializer for blah blah blah...Assets/SketchfabForUnity/Dependencies/Libraries/Newtonsoft.Json.dll`

 **How to Fix**: Remove any copies of Newtonsoft.Json.dll from your Assets folder, the VRCSDK will provide it for any package that needs it through the Package Manager.

+### Other breaking changes
+- Your U# behaviour name must match the .cs file name
+- Duplicate program assets may not reference the same `.cs` file
+- Program assets must point to a script and may not be empty
+- Editor scripting is now different: Data is owned by a C# proxy of the UdonSharpBehaviour, and the corresponding UdonBehaviour is empty until runtime.
+- Obsoleted overloads for station and player join events may no longer be used